 Getting into the 3rd hemorrhagic stroke

-And in November, by November 2014, now nearly three years after the first incident, I was feeling really amazing.
+And in November, by November 2014, now nearly three years after the first incident, I was feeling amazing.
 I got to the point where I was healed.
 And there was a lot less blood in my brain than it was after the second episode, and this one morning, I woke up and I decided that I’d go for a bike ride.
 And I think it was the first time in nearly three years that I had done anything strenuous.
 And I went for this bike ride.
 It was the best bike ride ever.
-The next day, I wake up no pain in the legs, no muscle aching nothing, it was just really odd.
+The next day, I woke up with no pain in the legs, no muscle aching nothing, it was just really odd.

 If you’ve had a stroke, and during recovery, you’ll know what a scary and confusing time it can be.
 You’re likely to have a lot of questions going through your mind.
 Like, how long will it take to recover?
-Will I actually recover?
+Will I recover?
 What things should I avoid in case I make matters worse, doctors will explain things.
-But obviously because you’ve never had a stroke before, you probably don’t know what questions to ask.
+But, because you’ve never had a stroke before, you probably don’t know what questions to ask.

-If this is you, you may be missing out on doing things that could help speed up your recovery.
+If this is you, you may miss out on doing things that could help speed up your recovery.
 If you are finding yourself in that situation, stop whining, and head to recovery after stroke calm, where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
 These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition.
 They’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide it’s free.

 So I walked around the car, and sure enough, it went away.
 But then I got back into the car and as I got in the car, it started to come back again.
-Now, I felt for the first time I felt that I was probably in a little bit of danger and I didn’t know exactly what to do and it didn’t occur to me to look up to the street sign and call the ambulance on triple zero.
+Now, I felt for the first time I felt that I was probably in a little bit of danger I didn’t know exactly what to do and it didn’t occur to me to look up at the street sign and call the ambulance on triple zero.
 But it did occur to me to ring the guy whose appointment I was going to miss to tell him that I’m sorry, I’m not feeling well.
 I have to cancel our appointment.

-So from the CBD, I drove myself to the Royal Melbourne hospital.
+So from the CBD, I drove myself to the Royal Melbourne Hospital.
 And when I got there, I parked the car, you wouldn’t believe it.
 I found the car parked outside the front of the hospital.
 And it was an hour spot.
-And it was there all day and I didn’t get parking fine.
+And it was there all day and I didn’t get a parking fine.
 As I was walking to the hospital, insurance, I rang my wife and told her look, I’m on the way to the hospital.
 And I just need you to know, I think I’m having another episode.

 And they said alright give us your name first I said, oh, there’s no time for that.
 Get me in I need a scan, get me in straightaway.
-So give us your name, finally they got my name out of me they brought up my history because I had transferred all my paperwork to the Royal Melbourne and they wheeled me back into CT really rapidly the red carpet treatment again and this time when you go into a radiology room for a CT scans only a couple of people hanging around checking you out making sure that everything’s okay this time the room was full.
+So give us your name, finally, they got my name out of me they brought up my history because I had transferred all my paperwork to the Royal Melbourne and they wheeled me back into CT rapidly for the red carpet treatment again and this time when you go into a radiology room for a CT scans only a couple of people hanging around checking you out making sure that everything’s okay this time the room was full.

-There was 15 people in there wondering let’s have a look and see whether this guy is actually bleeding on the brain like he says he is otherwise they probably thought I was on some kind of drugs, right?
+There were 15 people in there wondering let’s have a look and see whether this guy is bleeding on the brain like he says he is otherwise they probably thought I was on some kind of drugs, right?
 Turns out I wasn’t on any drugs and had the third bleed in my brain.
 And a little while later I was visited by my surgeon and this time she said you’re not going to be able to get out of surgery this time.